Spectral theorems for positive algebra homomorphisms: Introduction and overview

-The algebra $\oa$ need not be an algebra of operators, but when it is, then, \emph{starting} from the measure $\npm$, one can\textemdash under mild conditions\textemdash define measures $\npm_{x,x^\prime}$ as in \cref{3_eq:intro_measure_3}.
+The algebra $\oa$ need not be an algebra of operators but, if it is, then, \emph{starting} from the measure $\npm$, one can define measures $\npm_{x,x^\prime}$ as in \cref{3_eq:intro_measure_2}.
 The validity of \cref{3_eq:intro_measure_1} then follows easily from the properties of the order integral.
-The algebra of self-adjoint operators in a commutative strongly closed \Csubalgebra\ of $\boundedh$ for a complex Hilbert space $\hilbert$ satisfies the appropriate conditions, and so does the algebra of regular operators on a KB-space. \footnote{As will become apparent in \cref{3_subsec:Banach_lattices}, we can now do better than that.} Consequently, in these cases, our spectral measures for these algebras coincide with the ones that are found via the classical `weak' method summarised above.
-Our purely order-theoretical methods via general partially ordered algebras is, however, completely different\textemdash it works `in the opposite direction'.
-It is thus seen that the spectral theorem for representations of $\contCts$ on a Hilbert space and that for positive representations of $\contots$ on KB-spaces are manifestations of a common underlying theorem on the existence of spectral measures for positive algebra homomorphisms into partially ordered algebras.
-The results on strong operator limits of monotone nets that occur in or surrounding these spectral theorems for Hilbert spaces or KB-spaces are then seen to stem from more general assertions on order limits of monotone nets in the partially ordered algebras which, in these particular contexts, happen to be the same as strong operator limits.
+The algebra of self-adjoint operators in a commutative strongly closed \Csubalgebra\ of $\boundedh$ for a complex Hilbert space $\hilbert$ satisfies the appropriate conditions, and so does the algebra of regular operators on a KB-space.\footnote{As will become apparent in \cref{3_subsec:Banach_lattices}, one can actually do better than that.} Consequently, in these cases, our spectral measures for these algebras coincide with the ones that are found via the classical `weak' method summarised above.
+Our purely order-theoretical method via general partially ordered algebras is, however, essentially different in nature as the spectral measure comes \emph{before} the Borel functional calculus and the scalar valued measures.
+The difference (and advantage) becomes especially clear in the context of JBW-algebras.
+As these need not be algebras of operators, measures $\npm_{x,x^\prime}$ as above make no sense then.
+Yet our results are applicable, and they have the existence of a Borel functional calculus and the spectral resolution for an element of a JBW-algebra as an easy consequence.